rywible/wrela6/docs/design/ast-views-item-index-design.md

 This assignment gives deterministic IDs even if a test constructs `ParsedModuleGraph.modules` in a different order from the lexer traversal.
+When duplicate records tie on every stable source or intrinsic field, the records are indistinguishable for deterministic purposes and tests must not assert an identity difference between those tied records.

 ## Source Declaration Collection